wkailun/wordling/QUESTIONS.md

 ## Answer

-In testing for submitGuess() portion of the assignment.
-The testings include:
+The testing for submitGuess() portion of the assignment include:
 * test_submitGuess_correctGameStatus_PLAYING(), test_submitGuess_WIN(), and test_submitGuess_LOSS(), which are all equivalence partitions,
   are testing if submitGuess() is updating the gameStatus correctly in each different scenarios (WIN, LOSS, PLAYING).
   *  test_submitGuess_correctGameStatus_PLAYING() (line 61) checks that the status remains to be PLAYING when the user has not given a guess that matches